kukuu/AGILITY/agile-estimates.md

 Teams starting out with story points use an exercise called planning poker.
 The team will take an item from the backlog, discuss it briefly, and each member will mentally formulate an estimate.
 Then everyone holds up a card with the number that reflects their estimate.
 If everyone is in agreement, great!
 If not, take some time (but not too much time–just couple minutes) to understand the rationale behind different estimates.

+The reason to use planning poker is to avoid the influence of the other participants.
+If a number is spoken, it can sound like a suggestion and influence the other participants' sizing.
+Planning poker should force people to think independently and propose their numbers simultaneously.
+This is accomplished by requiring that all participants show their card at the same time.

 ## Estimate smarter, not harder